Maple Pumpkin Muffins

 Why These Maple Pumpkin Muffins Work for Sensitive Stomachs

-These muffins are designed to be GERD-friendly and IBS-friendly making them easier on digestion compared to traditional baked goods.
+These muffins are designed to be GERD- and IBS-friendly, making them easier on digestion than traditional baked goods.
 They can also be adapted for gluten-free diets by swapping in a 1:1 gluten-free flour blend.

 Tips for Making Moist, Perfect Muffins Every Time